Hit the Vampire (Onlyplay) – Review & Demo Play

 Jackpot Garlic symbols come in four flavours and they're clear enough.
 Mini, Minor, Major, and Grand are worth 25x, 50x, 150x, and 1,000x the stake respectively.
 I like how these drop into the same collection flow, so you're not juggling separate modes or side games.
 It is straightforward: line up the pieces, collect what lands, and hope the bigger heads pop in during a good respin chain.
 When they do, totals ramp fast.

-The Bonus Game triggers when a Garlic Collect symbol lands on the second reel while standard Garlic hits on the first and third.
+Hit the Vampire's Bonus Game triggers when a Garlic Collect symbol lands on the second reel while standard Garlic hits on the first and third.
 You start with 3 respins, and only garlic appears during the round.
 Each new special symbol resets the counter to 3.
 The Collect icon stays fixed in the middle throughout and keeps gathering the values of every new symbol, including jackpots.
 It is tidy, tense, and can swing sharply when the grid fills.

 Hit the Vampire RTP, Volatility, And Max Win